-- Family problems, like major changes in family dynamic, financial instability, and sibling bullying, can have a significant impact on children.
+- Family problems — like major changes in family dynamics, financial instability, and sibling bullying — can have a significant impact on children.

-- Financial strife and sibling bullying can also put stress on a child’s emotions and cause them to lose focus or act out at school.
+- These challenges can put stress on a child’s emotions and contribute to loss of focus or acting out at school.

 - It’s important that you maintain open communication lines with your child about the issue at hand and offer them continuous love and support.

 - Instead of ruminating over these problems, acknowledge that everyone struggles and then focus on providing your child with what they need.

 Family challenges — such as divorce, financial issues, and sibling bullying — have the potential to negatively affect all family members, including kids.
 These young individuals do not have the tools or mental capacity to properly manage stress, and it shows in multiple capacities: one being their performance at school.

 Common Home Life Issues That Can Affect Educational Performance